ssk-d/fireflutter/README.md

   - Texts in menu, text screens could be translated/update at any via Admin page and it appears in the app immediately.

 - Security

   - Tight Firestore security rules are applied.
   - For some functionalities that cannot be covered by Firestore security are covered by Cloud Functions.

+- Fully Customizable
+  - FireFlutter package does not involve in any of part application's login or UI.
+It is completely separated from the app.
+Thus, it's highly customizable.

 ## Components